EnockOMONDI/yummytummy2025/MPESA_CALLBACK_URL_UPDATE_SUMMARY.md

-# 🔗 M-Pesa Callback URL Update for livegreat.co.ke Domain
+# 🔗 M-Pesa Callback URL Update for www.livegreat.co.ke Domain

 ## 📊 **UPDATE SUMMARY**

-**Domain Change:** Updated M-Pesa callback URL configuration to use the new registered domain `livegreat.co.ke`
-**Safaricom Requirement:** Callbacks will only be sent to the domain registered with Safaricom for Short Code 6319470
-**Status:** ✅ **COMPLETE - Ready for production deployment**
+**Domain Change:** Updated M-Pesa callback URL configuration to use the new registered domain `www.livegreat.co.ke` **Safaricom Requirement:** Callbacks will only be sent to the domain registered with Safaricom for Short Code 6319470 **Status:** ✅ **COMPLETE - Ready for production deployment**

 ---